 Mike Flynn has been making premium junior golf clubs for 10+ years.
-The VT Max clubs can be purchased in "EZ Order" sets ranging from a 7 club iron only set ($235) to a complete 14 clubs set including putter, irons, wedges, hybrid, 2 fairway woods, a driver and a stand bag ($589).
+The Flynn VT Max and Alto clubs can be purchased in "EZ Order" sets ranging from a 7 club iron only set ($340) to a complete 14 clubs set including putter, irons, wedges, hybrid, 2 fairway woods, a driver and a stand bag.
 These are available in both junior left handed club and right handed club options.

 This sounds like a lot but it is actually not too technical or time consuming and when in doubt you can leave certain fields open - the only specs that are "required" are the age and size measurements.
 We have found that Mike is very responsive and will provide recommendations and ask questions where more information is needed.

 Overall, these are high quality clubs that we highly recommend, especially if you are looking to customized girls golf clubs.
-Similar to USKids, they are great clubs for girls up until the time they are ready to transition into adult irons or into a light weight adult / transition driver.
+Similar to USKids, they are great clubs for girls up until the time they are ready to transition into adult irons or to a light weight adult driver.

 Ping launched their Junior Prodi G clubs in the summer of 2018.
 Up until then they sold only the Ping Thrive (60" to 64" tall or approx. 12 to 14 years old) and Ping Moxie (54" to 60" tall or approx. 10 - 12 years old) sets of clubs.
-These are also available in junior left handed clubs.
+Both the Thrive and Moxie are being phased out and replaced by the Prodi G which is also available in a left hand option.